-Georgia Hall is a Senior Research Scientist at the National Institute on Out-of-School Time (NIOST) at the Wellesley Centers for Women at Wellesley College and specializes in research and evaluation on youth development programs, settings, and learning experiences.
+Georgia Hall is Director of the National Institute on Out-of-School Time (NIOST) at the Wellesley Centers for Women at Wellesley College and specializes in research and evaluation on youth development programs, settings, and learning experiences.

 Several of Georgia’s projects focus on how out-of-school time (OST) environments can promote healthy behaviors and thereby reduce children’s risk of obesity and chronic disease.
 Hall served as Principal Investigator on a national study of physical activity and healthy eating practices in OST programs funded by the Robert Wood Johnson Foundation (RWJF).
 Hall is also currently funded through RWJF for a Commissioned Analysis project to build an annual monitoring system for the uptake of the new National AfterSchool Association Healthy Eating and Physical Activity Standards.
 Hall was a co-author of the standards in 2011.
 This work includes collaborating with the National AfterSchool Association member organizations and designing, collecting, synthesizing, and reporting on annual monitoring data.
 Hall also served as Principal Investigator for After School Gets Moving.
 This was a randomized control trial study of the impacts of a professional development resource for out-of-school time program staff on children’s pedometer step counts in a national sample of OST programs.
 Hall has served for three years as Principal Investigator for a research study on BOKS, a before school physical activity program sponsored by the Reebok Foundation.